medibloc/panacea-governance/README.md

 ## TextProposal

-`TextProposal All` the proposals that do not involve a modification of the source code go under this type.
+All the proposals that do not involve a modification of the source code go under this type.
 For example, an opinion poll would use a proposal of type TextProposal.

 ```shell
 panacead tx gov submit-proposal --proposal "path/to/proposal.json" --from {key or address} --chain-id {chain_id} --node https://rpc.gopanacea.org:443